Clyde Werner

-Clyde Werner (born December 10, 1947) is an American former professional football player who was a linebacker for six seasons with the Kansas City Chiefs of the National Football League (NFL).
+Clyde Werner (December 10, 1947 - December 23, 2025) was an American professional football player who was a linebacker for six seasons with the Kansas City Chiefs of the National Football League (NFL).
 He played college football for the Washington Huskies in Seattle under head coach Jim Owens and was selected in the second round of the 1970 NFL draft with the 52nd overall pick.

 College

 At Washington, Werner was a three-year letterman at linebacker from 1967 through 1969.
 Prior to his professional career, Werner played in the Chicago Tribune All-Star Game at Soldier Field on July 31 against the Chiefs.

+Death

+Werner died on December 23, 2025 at the age of 78.